 If you have not been held responsible for either of these felonies, you can move on and start the process to access housing.
 We’ll go over some of the procedures you should keep in mind to achieve an apartment rental as a felon.
 Note that this is only for a rental, not for the ownership of a home.

-To find an apartment as a felon, you will need to take advantage of the following:
+To find an apartment as a felon, you will need to do the following.

-- Get help from HUD: Contact the HUD to see if they have any rentals friendly for felons to apply to in person.
+The next step in finding housing as a felon is to contact HUD.
+You should ask them if they have any rentals friendly for felons to apply to in person.
 This location can be the first place you look.

-- Search rental ads online: Look for ads for rentals on sites like Craigslist and Backpage.
+Look for ads for rentals on sites like Craigslist and Backpage.
 Landlords here are typically more flexible.
 Look within your price point and finish your application before meeting the landlord.
+There are also sites out there that are specialized on felon-friendly apartments.